aragonzkresearch/blog/blogo-input/posts/nouns.md

     **Short Answer**: With the promising progress on both research and development achieved throughout the sprint, it is very possible.

     **Longer Answer**: The key contribution of our work is having achieved fairness and ballot-secrecy in a highly trustless manner, as our design only depends on the League of Entropy.
-This is groundbreaking because, to the best of our knowledge, it is the first time fairness and ballot-secrecy are achieved together in such a trustless manner.
+This is groundbreaking because, to the best of our knowledge, it is the first time fairness and ballot-secrecy on Ethereum are achieved together in such a trustless manner.

-    However, in terms of user experience drawbacks, our solution i) requires only a one-time additional step (registration of the wallet to the zkRegistry) from the minimum ones (voting process creation, vote cast, tally). ii) It is one-vote per NFT, and, as discussed in Section “Deviations from our proposal”, iii) our proposal to support weighted voting (i.e. the inclusion of a relay-delayer service) involves the addition of extra steps for those who use it. iv) It still lacks in-browser support, and v) vote generation proving times are still considerably high (currently 12 minutes in a i7 U-series processor and 32GB RAM laptop) and vi) ballots must be submitted by fresh addresses.
-In the near future, although we don’t foresee changes in i) as we don’t consider it a major issue and removing it would increase complexity significantly, expect significant progress can be made to improve ii) to v).
+    However, in terms of user experience drawbacks, our solution i) requires a one-time additional step, which is the registration of the wallet with the zkRegistry; ii) is one-vote per NFT; iii) our proposal to facilitate weighted voting via the inclusion of a relay-delayer service will involve extra steps for those who use it; iv) It still lacks in-browser support; v) vote generation times are still quite long (currently 12 minutes on a laptop with an i7 processor and 32GB RAM); vi) in the absence of a delay-relayer, ballots must be submitted via addresses that cannot be linked to the NFT holder address; vii) finally, voting consumes a significant amount of gas.
+In the near future, we expect that significant progress can be made to improve ii) to v).

     Mobile browser support, in extension to desktop browser support, would also be an interesting challenge to tackle given the even stricter WASM memory restrictions (4GB → 1GB).
 One intermediate solution could be proving on desktop while signing from mobile via [WalletConnect](https://walletconnect.com/).

-    Overcoming vi) requires specific research, which we propose to be carried out leveraging existing mixnet solutions.
+    Overcoming iii) and vi) requires specific research, which we propose to be carried out leveraging existing mixnet solutions.